Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 PT-141, marketed as Vyleesi when FDA-approved, is a synthetic melanocortin receptor agonist that works through the central nervous system to enhance sexual desire.
 Unlike phosphodiesterase inhibitors that focus on blood flow, PT-141 targets the brain's sexual response pathways directly.
 This peptide activates melanocortin-4 receptors in the hypothalamus, triggering cascades that increase sexual motivation and arousal.

-The clinical evidence for PT-141 is exceptionally robust.
-In the pivotal RECONNECT studies published in Obstetrics & Gynecology (2019), PT-141 demonstrated significant improvements in sexual desire and distress scores compared to placebo.
+The clinical evidence for PT-141 is exceptionally strong.
+In the important RECONNECT studies published in Obstetrics & Gynecology (2019), PT-141 demonstrated significant improvements in sexual desire and distress scores compared to placebo.
 The trials involved 1,267 premenopausal women with hypoactive sexual desire disorder (HSDD).
 Participants receiving PT-141 showed a 0.3-point increase in sexual desire scores and a 0.3-point decrease in distress scores on validated assessment tools (Clayton et al., 2019).

 A follow-up analysis published in the Journal of Sexual Medicine (2020) found that 25% of women achieved clinically meaningful improvements in both desire and distress measures, compared to 17% in the placebo group.
 The number needed to treat was calculated at 12.5, indicating good clinical utility (Kingsberg et al., 2020).

 PT-141 is administered via subcutaneous injection, typically in the abdomen or thigh.
 The standard dose is 1.75 mg injected at least 45 minutes before anticipated sexual activity.
-Patients should not exceed one dose per 24 hours or eight doses per month.
+Patients shouldn't exceed one dose per 24 hours or eight doses per month.
 The peptide reaches peak plasma concentrations within 30-60 minutes and maintains activity for 6-8 hours.

 FDA-approved Vyleesi costs approximately $800-1,000 per month for eight doses.
 Compounded versions from licensed pharmacies range from $150-300 monthly, depending on dosing frequency and provider.
-FormBlends offers physician-supervised PT-141 therapy starting at $189 per month with comprehensive monitoring included.
+FormBlends offers physician-supervised PT-141 therapy starting at $189 per month with thorough monitoring included.

 Pros: